platformsh/platformsh-docs/docs/src/guides/django/local/_index.md

 - Creates a local development environment for a Django site.
 - Syncs data from the active Platform.sh environment where team review takes place.
 - Commits aspects of that local development method to the project so collaborators can replicate configuration to contribute.

+If already using Docker Compose with Django, consult the [Community guide](https://community.platform.sh/t/using-docker-compose-with-django/1205) for more information about syncing those environments with Platform.sh projects.